-The BIAFF 2014 Competition is now open for entries.
-Find out more here.
+The BIAFF 2014 Competition is now closed for entries.

 Each year around 250 movies arrive from all round the globe for our competition.
 We are most unusual in having no limit on length, subject matter, type of movie, medium (8mm, 9.5mm, 16mm cine film, all standard video formats, cassettes, CDs and DVDs) or age of film maker.

 In February teams of judges come together and assess all the entries.
 These are graded according to their quality and the very best go forward to a final jury which awards special prizes.
 Towards the end of March the results are announced.
 About two weeks after Easter the British International Amateur Film Festival is held showing a wide selection of the best entries and runners-up.
 It includes a prize-giving ceremony.After BIAFF 2014 Jill Lampert wrote about judging for BIAFF - what happens and how it is all organised.

 Because every single movie is studied, graded and given a written critique - many movie makers use the competition as a way to check their progress.
 They don't expect to win a prize, but watch to see if they have moved from one grade to another.
 They accept that the notes are impartial comments - the kind you cannot get from family and friends - even if they do not always agree with what the judges say!
 What level have you reached this year?

 To make this effective the judging process is carefully designed to be